Chiral Homology of elliptic curves and the Zhu algebra: Chiral Homology

 \section{Chiral Homology}

-\begin{nolabel} Following \cite{BD.Chiral} we denote by $\mathcal{S}$ the category whose objects are finite nonempty sets and whose morphisms are surjective functions. \end{nolabel} \begin{nolabel} The Ran space $\ran(X)$ of a topological space $X$ is the set of non empty finite subsets of $X$, equipped with the strongest topology under which the obvious functions $X^I \rightarrow \ran(X)$, where $I$ is any finite nonempty set, become continuous.
-To work with the Ran space of a variety $X$ using tools from geometry the notions of ``$!$-sheaf on $\XtotheS$'' and ``right $\CD$-module on $\XtotheS$'' are introduced as technical substitutes for the notions of ``sheaf of vector spaces on $\ran(X)$'' and ``right $\CD$-module on $\ran(X)$'', respectively.
+In this section we give a brief account of Beilinson and Drinfeld's theory of chiral homology \cite[Section 4]{BD.Chiral}. \begin{nolabel} Denote by $\mathcal{S}$ the category whose objects are non-empty finite sets and whose morphisms are surjective functions, and by $Q(I)$ the set of equivalence relations on the finite set $I$.
+The Ran space $\ran(X)$ of a topological space $X$ is the set of non-empty finite subsets of $X$, equipped with the strongest topology under which the obvious functions $X^I \rightarrow \ran(X)$ become continuous.
+To work with the Ran space of an algebraic variety $X$ using tools from geometry the notions of ``$!$-sheaf on $\XtotheS$'' and ``right $\CD$-module on $\XtotheS$'' are introduced as technical substitutes for the notions of ``sheaf of vector spaces on $\ran(X)$'' and ``right $\CD$-module on $\ran(X)$'', respectively.

+Although in this article we adopt the framework introduced in the book \cite{BD.Chiral}, we remark that after its publication the theory of $\CD$-modules on Ran spaces has been substantially developed by Gaitsgory and collaborators, using the language of $(\infty, 1)$-categories.
+See for example \cite{Francis-Gaitsgory}.